The programme

 Keynotes

-We are proud to present our Keynote speakers at the Climate Event 2025: Reint Jan Renes, Professor of Psychology for Sustainable Cities at the Amsterdam University of Applied Sciences (AUAS), and Bart van den Hurk, scientific director of Deltares and Professor in the field of Interaction between Climate and the Socio-ecological system at VU University Amsterdam.
+We are proud to present our Keynote speakers at the Climate Event 2025: Reint Jan Renes, Professor of Psychology for Sustainable Cities at the Amsterdam University of Applied Sciences (AUAS), and Bart van den Hurk, scientific director of Deltares and IPCC Co-Chair of Working Group 2.

 Keynote speaker